 Salesforce is a secure place to house and manage data, but it has limitations when it comes to data backup and recovery.
-There are DIY options for backing up and recovering Salesforce data, but these can be time-consuming and less secure.
+There are DIY options for backing up and recovering Salesforce data, but these can be time-consuming, less secure, and put your compliance at risk.
 Plus, the costs of allowing your company data to get deleted or corrupted in the first place can add up.

-Salesforce replicates your live environment in real time, which means that any records you delete (accidentally or not) will no longer be available to recover.
-This is great for Salesforce's own uptime and availability, not great for your company's backup and recovery.
+Salesforce replicates your live environment in real-time, which means that any records you delete (accidentally or not) will no longer be available to recover.
+This is great for Salesforce's own uptime and availability, but not great for your company's backup and recovery.

 Salesforce is no stranger to the importance of backup and recovery, having launched and retired several on-platform solutions over the past few years.
 In July 2020, Salesforce announced the retirement of its last-resort Data Recovery Service because it did not meet its high standards of customer success and trust.
 The company reversed its decision in March 2021 and reintroduced the Data Recovery Service, only to (re)retire it in November 2021.
 In September 2021, Salesforce announced that they would be launching Salesforce Backup, which became generally available in August 2023.
 Despite Salesforce’s starts and stops when it comes to backup, one thing remains clear: a proactive backup and recovery has always been a required and recommended best practice.

 There are actually several ways to back up your Salesforce data using standard Salesforce functionality.
 Each has their own benefits and limitations that admins should be aware of when deciding on a backup and recovery strategy.
 The list includes the following in no particular order.

 Data Loader: This client application, which is installed separately, enables you to export bulk records to comma-separated values (CSV) files.
 While it easily integrates with the Salesforce platform, the manual steps can be time-consuming and doesn’t support exporting attachments.